 - The Little Mermaid in Copenhagen, Denmark!

 Time has not chilled Mona Lisa or shall I say the painting has liberated time forever!
 The mysterious smile has inspired countless writers, singers and painters and would continue to do so.
 Perhaps Mona Lisa is the testimony of conflux of an artist’s reality, fantasy, memory and imagination.
+Buy Mona Lisa on Canvas and bring Paris to your home.

 Get my latest articles in your inbox and join 10,000+ other subscribers!